 I’ve always been a hardware store groupie.
 The scintillating rows of nails, screws, tapes are oh so inviting and the shelves of high-powered machinery are almost sensual.
 There’s really nothing like a trip to Home Depot or a good power-drill to make a woman’s day, and I still remember fondly the day Paul gave me one as a Christmas present.
-So it’s no surprise, with this little penchant of mine, that I’m naturally drawn to Camping World and can happily spend several hours oooing and aaahing over possibly-extremely-useful RV gadgets.
+So it’s no surprise, with this little penchant of mine, that that I can happily spend several hours oooing and aaahing over possibly-extremely-useful RV gadgets.
 Many of the little nick nacks turn out to be mere decoration or only moderately useful, but every now and then there’s a home runner that I think every good RVer should own.

 This little ~$5 rubber wonder sounds like it could sneak you through the night and magically fill up your water tanks while others are blissfully asleep.
 It’s almost that good.
 In fact it’s a really simple gadget, just a rubber tube with threads on one end and an opening on the other, that does an awesome job of connecting to just about any water source out there.
 For example, in alot of the more primitive campgrounds the water faucets have no threads which makes it darned hard to fill up the tanks with a regular hose.
 Or, if you want to fill up on the road and all you have access to is a regular water tap, you just can’t make a tight connection.
 This little gem does that for you and has saved us many a time in the past few months.
 A recommendation you will not regret…as they say, I guarantee it.SPONSORED LINK: SPONSORED LINK: